DShardcorer/Binge-food-shop/README.md

-Run index.php and admin_area/index.php with a server (xampp,...)
+Run index.php and admin_area/index.php with a server (xampp,...),